rajpabari/cs140e-25win/labs/1-trusting-trust/README.md

 You have now replicated Thompon's hack.
-Startlingly, there seem to be only a few people that have ever done so, and most that believe they understand the paper woulnd't actually be able to write out the code.
+Startlingly, there seem to be only a few people that have ever done so, and most that believe they understand the paper wouldn't actually be able to write out the code.
 You can probably really stand out at parties by explaining what you did.

 <p align="center">